syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Tick lines customization

-The [`MajorTickStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~MajorTickStyle.html) and [`MinorTickStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.RangeAxisBase~MinorTickStyle.html) properties are used to customize the major tick lines and minor tick lines of an axis respectively.
+The [`MajorTickStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~MajorTickStyle.html) and [`MinorTickStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.RangeAxisBase~MinorTickStyle.html) properties are used to customize the major and minor tick lines of an axis, respectively.
 They provide options to change the width, size, color, and visibility of the tick lines.
 By default, minor tick lines will not be visible.

 {% tabs %}